 Illinois Dicamba Use on Soybeans: Training for Applicators

-On October 31, 2018, USEPA issued a decision to allow the continued use of dicamba on soybean for the years 2019 and 2020.
+On October 31, 2018, USEPA issued a decision to allow the continued use of dicamba on soybean for the crop years 2019 and 2020.

-Please go to the Labels, Forms and Other Resources section on this website to access the new labels for Engenia, Xtendimax and FeXapan.
-Click on FAQs above for answers to Frequently Asked Questions.
+Please go to the "Labels, Forms and Other Resources" section on this website to access the new labels for Engenia, Xtendimax, eXapan and Tavium including the Special Local Needs labels.
+Click on FAQs section of the website for answers to Frequently Asked Questions.

-- Only certified applicators may apply dicamba over the top (those working under the supervision of a certified applicator may no longer make applications)
+- Only certified applicators may apply dicamba over the top (those working under the supervision of a certified applicator may no longer make applications);

 - For farmers (private applicators) if you have a relative, business partner or farm employee apply dicamba on your farm, they must have a current private applicator license issued by the State of Illinois.

 - For ag retailers, licensed operators must have passed the field crop exam in addition to the general standards exam in order to be licensed as a certified commercial applicator to apply dicamba.

 - To see the schedule of private and commercial applicator training and testing clinics, click here: https://web.extension.illinois.edu/psep/index.php

 - Prohibits over-the-top application of dicamba on soybeans 45 days after planting and cotton 60 days after planting - however, compliance with the June 20, 2020 cutoff day supercedes any planting date restriction;

 - For soybean, limits the number of over-the-top applications to 2 applications;